pauxy-qmc/pauxy/docs/source/index.rst

 ..
-AFQMCPY documentation master file, created by sphinx-quickstart on Tue Nov 14 15:04:33 2017.
+PAUXY documentation master file, created by sphinx-quickstart on Tue Nov 14 15:04:33 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-AFQMCPY
+PAUXY
 =======

 Simple test code implementing the constrained path algorithm in the auxilliary field